• Skip to primary navigation

 Supported Information, Referral and Assistance

-For people in need of basic services and resources such as food, shelter, clothing, transportation, counseling, health or dental care.
+For people in need of basic services and resources such as food, shelter, clothing, transportation, legal referrals, mental health counseling, medical or dental care.
 Staff assist those in need in finding resources in times of crisis or need.
 Individuals can make local connections to increase resilience in times of hardship and can get information about local, state and federal resources.
 Contact us for more information.

 The NH Department of Health and Human Services has streamlined the process in applying for aid for basic needs using “NH Easy” online.
 The Grapevine offers a private space and computer for residents to apply.
-A Grapevine staff member is also available to assist those who need help in entering their information.
-This service is offered by appointment only.
+A Grapevine Staff member is available to help individuals and families apply to State and Federal Assistance Programs.
+These programs include SNAP, WIC, Medicaid, fuel assistance, Social Security, Disability, and Medical Programs.
+This service is available by appointment only.
 Contact us for more information.

 Classes, Workshops, & Other Offerings